 When this plan is adopted, the streetscape standards specified herein will become the official "Streetscape Plan" for the Plan Area, as referenced in the Charlotte Zoning Ordinance.
 As such, future development zoned MUDD, NS, UR, TOD, TS, PED, UMUD, or other urban zoning districts that may be established, must be designed in accordance with these standards.
 Future development not zoned to one of these urban districts will only be required to construct streetscape elements as may be indicated under other applicable regulations.

 The street types recommended for the plan area correspond to the street types identified in the USDG.
+The map on the following page illustrates these street types by category within the plan area.

 Avenues